d1bevz/crypto_trade/mining/README.md

 for a connection called "postgres_master".
 The value is parsed as a URI.
 This will work for hooks etc, but won't show up in the "Ad-hoc Query" section unless an (empty) connection is also created in the DB

+# Credits

+Big thanks to @AVAInformationSystems [for their Medium article](https://medium.com/ava-information/airflow-2-0-docker-development-setup-docker-compose-postgresql-7911f553b42b), it helped me to build right docker for Airflow service and postgres db

+Thanks to @mfvanek [for his code](https://github.com/mfvanek/useful-sql-scripts/tree/master/running_pg_in_docker) and [the habr article](https://habr.com/ru/post/578744/), it helped to setup postgres database